mgenware/qing/web/static/lib/README.md

-These files are used in server `app/handler/assets` to be injected as external libraries.
+These files are used in server `app/handler/assetmgr` and will be injected as external libraries.